Follow Your Path

 Submitting to Little Gnome Books

 Little Gnome Books are for young and developing readers.
-This includes early picture books through chapter books/early middle-grade.
-Our audience attention levels and reading abilities are particularly important factors in what we choose to publish under the Little Gnome imprint.
+This includes picture books through chapter books/early middle-grade.
+Our audience attention levels and reading interests are particularly important factors in what we choose to publish under the Little Gnome imprint.
 We want stories that are engaging, fresh, and fun, that enrich readers' narratives about self and others, and that beg to be read time and time again (without causing an eye roll from caregivers).
 We focus heavily on RE-READABILITY.

 Please send a query and your full picture book manuscript under 1000 words, not including sidebars or back matter, (up to 1500 for nonfiction), OR your query and the first ten pages of a chapter book or early middle-grade novel with accompanying plot summary, pasted into the body of your email to: firstname.lastname@example.org.
 Include the words "Little Gnome", a dash (-), and the title of your manuscript in the subject line.